 - The SENDCO will collate information about pupils to hand to the next teacher.
-This will involve any EHCPs, Health Care Plans for medical needs, the sharing of SEND support plans and the passing on of professional reports, recommendations and letters from agencies involved with the child. - The SENDCO provides staff with a Social Story template which can be used with a child with special educational needs to prepare them in greater detail for the changes in their new year group - The class teacher will be made aware of all the pupils in their new classes.
+This will involve any EHCPs, Health Care Plans for medical needs, the sharing of SEND support plans and the passing on of professional reports, recommendations and letters from agencies involved with the child. - The SENDCO provides staff with a Social Story template which can be used with a child with special educational needs to prepare them in greater detail for the changes in their new year group.
+This template is then adapted so is bespoke to each child's individual needs. - The class teacher will be made aware of all the pupils in their new classes.
 This contains information about medical needs, pupils with English as an additional language, pupils with speech and language needs, pupils with social and emotional needs and pupils who are underperforming academically. - Parents are invited in to meet the new class teacher before the end of the summer term. - Some SEN pupils (eg SEMH) are invited in to school on the inset day or during a mutually convenient time towards the end of the summer holidays to see class teacher and new classroom again.